MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/responsive-ad.md

 The possible values are AddToCart, ApplyNow, BookNow, BookTravel, Buy, BuyNow, ContactUs, Download, GetQuote, Install, LearnMore, NoButton, OpenLink, OrderNow, RegisterNow, SeeMore, ShopNow, SignUp, Subscribe, and VisitSite.

 **Add:** Optional
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
+If you set this field to the *delete_value* string, the prior setting is removed.
 **Delete:** Read-only

 ## <a name="campaign"></a>Campaign